langchain-ai/opengpts/README.md

 Compared to assistants, it is more structured (but less powerful).
 It ALWAYS looks up something - which is good if you know you want to look things up, but potentially wasteful if the user is just trying to have a normal conversation.
-Also importantly, this only looks up things once - so if it doesn’t find the right results then it will yield a bad result (compared to an assistant, which could  decide to look things up again).
+Also importantly, this only looks up things once - so if it doesn't find the right results then it will yield a bad result (compared to an assistant, which could  decide to look things up again).

 ![](_static/rag.png)

 Despite this being a more simple architecture, it is good for a few reasons.
 First, because it is simpler it can work pretty well with a wider variety of models (including lots of open source models).
-Second, if you have a use case where you don’t NEED the flexibility of an assistant (eg you know users will be looking up information every time) then it can be more focused.
+Second, if you have a use case where you don't NEED the flexibility of an assistant (eg you know users will be looking up information every time) then it can be more focused.
 And third, compared to the final architecture below it can use external knowledge.

 RAGBot is implemented with [LangGraph](https://github.com/langchain-ai/langgraph) `StateGraph`.
 A `StateGraph` is a generalized graph that can model arbitrary state (i.e. `dict`), not just a `list` of messages.